Since the General Data Protection Regulations went into effect in early 2018, internet privacy rights pertaining to the consumer have been codified.

-“Google has a big bull’s eye target on its back in Europe,” money expert Clark Howard says.
+“Google has a big bull’s eye target on its back in Europe,” Clark says.

 The regulations are also the reason Google, Facebook, Twitter and the like sent mass alerts to users about privacy settings.

-To find out what kind of information Google has been collecting on you, here’s where to look.
+To find out what kind of information Google has been collecting on you, here are some simple steps:

-Click on the Privacy Checkup: This will show you the status of a number of privacy settings such as Web & App activity, Location History, Device Information, Voice & Audio Activity, Youtube Search History and Youtube Watch History.
+Take the Privacy Checkup: This step-by-step guide will show you the status of a number of privacy settings such as Web & App activity, Location History, Device Information, Voice & Audio Activity.

 Clark praises Google for the way they’ve written their instructions.